humancontroller/Blockchain-Camera/README.md

 ![1920x1080](https://github.com/humancontroller/Summer-HackaDOT-2023/assets/131235865/f800ef65-029d-4288-ab05-e1b380cb9b2a)
 # Blockchain Camera
 This is software to be installed on the Raspberry Pi 4 built into the Blockchain camera hardware.
-See below for how to make Blockchain camera hardware.
+See below for how to make the hardware.
 [HACKADAY.IO](https://hackaday.io/project/192538-blockchain-camera)

 ## Changes from NFT Camera